 For years, government regulations have been lax, leading to the equivalent of a jaywalker’s attitude among businesses.
-The thought being that it’s okay to ignore the unnecessarily-restrictive law as long as you look both ways.
+The thought is that it’s okay to ignore the unnecessarily-restrictive law as long as you look both ways.

 But as independent contractors rise in prevalence, the financial stakes for the government get higher.
 In response, government agencies have been ramping up their focus on the subject, not ratcheting down.

-According to this white paper, in addition to the Internal Revenue Service (IRS) and U.S. Department of Labor’s attention to the matter, state task forces have been formed to “crack down on businesses that do not pay unemployment insurance and workers’ compensation premiums or that withhold taxes for workers whom states claim to be employees and not independent contractors.”
+According to this white paper, in addition to the Internal Revenue Service (IRS) and U.S. Department of Labor’s attention to the matter, state task forces have been formed to “crackdown on businesses that do not pay unemployment insurance and workers’ compensation premiums or that withhold taxes for workers whom states claim to be employees and not independent contractors.”

 - Consequences are Expensive

 There’s big money at stake.
 In addition to potential back pay for benefits, you’re looking at a per employee fine and potential legal fees, too.
 FedEx knows: They just shelled out $228 million in a mislabeling case.
-You can ask Microsoft who paid $97 million, plus millions in legal fees in a benefits dispute with its long-term temps, too.
+You can ask Microsoft who paid $97 million, plus millions in legal fees in a benefit dispute with its long-term temps, too.
 And most recently, there’s Uber which just lost in a dispute over whether drivers were independent contractors (as Uber said) or employees (as the law determined).

 - Here come the lawyers